 “The right kind of crooks took charge.”

-Glen finally set himself to leave, then reached into his pocket and pulled out his change and some other coins.
+Glen chuckled and finally set himself to leave, then reached into his pocket and pulled out his change and some other coins.
 He placed them into the man’s calloused hand.
 “Not much, but…”

 “Thanks all the same.”

 * * * * * * * *